Forbidden City: Walls and gates

-The Meridian Gate has two protruding wings forming three sides of a square (Wumen, or Meridian Gate, Square) before it.
-The gate has five gateways.
-The central gateway is part of the Imperial Way, a stone flagged path that forms the central axis of the Forbidden City and the ancient city of Beijing itself, and leads all the way from the Gate of China in the south to Jingshan in the north.
-Only the Emperor may walk or ride on the Imperial Way, except for the Empress on the occasion of her wedding, and successful students after the Imperial Examination.
+The Meridian Gate has two protruding wings, which form three sides of a square before it, and five gateways.
+The central gateway is part of the Imperial Way, a stone flagged path that forms the central axis of the Forbidden City and the ancient city of Beijing itself, leading all the way from the Gate of China in the south to Jingshan Park in the north.
+Except for the empress on the occasion of her wedding and successful students after the Imperial Examination, only the emperor could walk or ride on the Imperial Way.

 Outer Court or the Southern Section

-Traditionally, the Forbidden City which is divided into two parts: the Outer Court (外朝 (Wàicháo)) or Front Court (前朝 (Qiáncháo)) to the south, which was used for ceremonial purposes; and the Inner Court (内廷 (Nèitíng)) or Back Palace (后宫 (Hòugōng)) to the north, which was the residence of the Emperor and his family and was used for day-to-day affairs of state.
-(The approximate dividing line shown as red dash in the plan above.)
+Traditionally, the Forbidden City is divided into two parts: the Outer Court (外朝 (Wàicháo)) or Front Court (前朝 (Qiáncháo)) to the south, which was used for ceremonial purposes; and the Inner Court (内廷 (Nèitíng)) or Back Palace (后宫 (Hòugōng)) to the north, which was the residence of the emperor and his family and was used for day-to-day affairs of state (the approximate dividing line shown as a red dash in the plan above).
 Generally, the Forbidden City has three vertical axes.
 The most important buildings are situated on the central north–south axis.